Kim clings to 1-shot lead with $1.5 million on the line

 NAPLES, Fla.
-(AP) — Sei Young Kim had only one birdie on the back nine and held on for a 4-under 68 and a one-shot lead over Nelly Korda, who made a charge going into the final round of the CME Group Tour Championship with the richest prize ever in women’s golf on the line.
+(AP) — Sei Young Kim was on the verge of taking all the drama out of the chase for the richest payoff in women’s golf history.

-Kim led by as many as five shots with three birdies over the opening seven holes.
-She stopped converting birdie chances on the back nine of Tiburon Golf Club, and Korda made her move.
+She opened with three birdies in seven holes Saturday in the CME Group Tour Championship as her challengers either stalled or faded.
+She led by five shots before making the turn.

+Korda, who has a chance to reach No. 2 in the women’s world ranking with a victory, fell back early with a double bogey by going long of the green on the par-3 fourth.
+She recovered with three birdies over the next five holes, and then really turned it on.

+“Kind of hit the brakes every single day on the back nine,” Korda said.
+“I told myself to be really aggressive on the back nine, and it worked out today.”

-Korda began the back nine with three straight birdies, including a bunker shot she holed, and shot 31 on the back for a 66.
+She opened with three straight birdies, holing out from a greenside bunker on No. 11, and she was back in the game.
+Korda shot a 31 on the back nine for a 66.

 Kim was at 16-under 200 and will be in the final group with Korda.
-At stake is $1.5 million to the winner.

 Caroline Masson of Germany, who will join them in the final pairing, had a 70 and was four shots behind, with Charley Hull of England another shot behind after a 66.